 Groups set their own pace.
 Most begin in January or February and wrap up in March and April.
 Participants can choose one of three groups that meet for two hours on Tuesday afternoon, Wednesday morning, or Thursday evening.

-For a description of the 2017 topics, check the Great Decisions link on this website.
+For a description of the 2017 topics, check Great Decisions elsewhere on this website.

 To sign up or for further information call Sandy Burmester 832-3079.

 Nonpartisan information on candidates and ballot proposals for the 2016 local and general elections

 State-specific voter registration requirements, election dates, and local polling addresses are also available on the site.
 You can also print out a Voter Registration application from the site.